maxme/bitcoin-arbitrage/README.md

 # Run

 You need Python3 to run this program.
+To use the observer: XMPPMessager you will need to install sleekxmpp:

+    $ pip3 install sleekxmpp

+To run the program:

     $ python3 src/arbitrage.py
     2013-03-12 03:52:14,341 [INFO] profit: 30.539722 EUR with volume: 10 BTC - buy at 29.3410 (MtGoxEUR) sell at 29.4670 (Bitcoin24EUR) ~10.41%